openedx/edx-documentation/en_us/shared/exercises_tools/multiple_choice.rst

 multiple choice problems are always visible directly below the question.

 .. image:: ../../../shared/building_and_running_chapters/Images/MultipleChoiceExample.png
- :alt: Image of a multiple choice problem
+ :alt: A multiple choice problem
  :width: 600

 Multiple choice problems can also have several advanced options, such as